Introduction

 where T1 is the original tree, T2 is the rolled tree, and ↔ denotes equivalence.

-The two roll variants are inverse to one another, i.e., applying the roll operation to a binary tree twice in succession in opposite directions always produces the original tree.
-And the roll operation is non-idempotent, i.e., applying it twice in succession in the same direction does not produce the original tree, except in the trivial case of a tree with a single node.
+We can deduce that the two roll variants are inverse to one another, i.e., applying the roll operation to a binary tree twice in succession in opposite directions always produces the original tree.

 Binary tree roll examples

 Below is a simple illustration of a binary tree (T1) and its clockwise-rolled counterpart (T2) to its right.
-From the inverse nature of the roll variants, It also follows that T1 is the counterclockwise-rolled counterpart of T2.
+Due to the inverse nature of the roll variants, we can also say that T1 is the counterclockwise-rolled counterpart of T2.

-If we compare T3 to a literal -90° view of T2, we can observe that the subtrees rooted at ④ and ⑥ appear to be "pulled down" to create a proper binary tree structure.
+If we compare T3 to a literal -90° view of T2, the subtrees rooted at nodes ④ and ⑥ appear to be "pulled down" to create a proper binary tree structure.
 A similar thing happens when we take T3 from the example above and roll it clockwise.

 Pseudocode and complexity

-def rollClockwise(root, parent = null) if root != null if root.left != null rollClockwise(root.left, parent) root.left.right = root root.left = null else if parent != null parent.left = root parent.right = null if root.right != null rollClockwise(root.right, root)
+def cRoll(root, parent = null) if root != null if root.left != null cRoll(root.left, parent) root.left.right = root root.left = null else if parent != null parent.left = root parent.right = null if root.right != null cRoll(root.right, root)

 We model the roll operation as a recursive algorithm that takes a binary tree (i.e., a reference to its root node) as input and mutates its topology in place.
 The algorithm traverses the tree in a depth-first manner, removing existing and creating new links between the nodes as it goes.
 As a result, it produces a modified version of the original tree in accordance with the definition of the roll operation.
 A special parameter parent

-is used to anchor subtrees constructed during the recursive traversal to their target parent nodes and effectively rectify the "double-parent" anomaly mentioned previously.
+is used to anchor subtrees constructed during the recursive traversal to their target parent nodes.

 The algorithm has a time complexity of Θ(𝑛), where 𝑛 is the number of nodes in the tree, and its space complexity is proportional to the height of the binary tree (ℎ) as the call stack grows up to ℎ + 1 frames, i.e., Θ(𝑛) in the worst case (for ℎ = 𝑛 - 1) and Θ(log₂ 𝑛) in the best case (for ℎ = ⌊log₂ 𝑛⌋).